luigicesarini/ge-distance/README.md

 ## Features
 The repository contains a module, __distance__, where starting from the locations of the firms, compute the distance matrix among firms, in two steps:

 1. Discretize the interested area, dividing it into square with similar firm density inside based on a [quadtree](https://en.wikipedia.org/wiki/Quadtree) approach.
-(LINK TO EXAMPLE IMAGE)
+[Example grid](https://github.com/luigicesarini/ge-distance/blob/master/src/distance/tmp/grid_925.png)
 2. Compute the distance (geodetic for now, street distance when psosible) between each cell pair, and attach to each firm, the corresponding _cell_id_.

 The _cell_id_ is later used to retrieve the distance for each i,j pair of firms from the distance matrix, when creating the ensemble.